The capital of Indiana.

 Throughout the spring and summer of 1943, Indianapolis operated in Aleutian waters escorting American convoys and covering amphibious assaults.
 In May the Navy took Attu, the first territory stolen by the Japanese to be reconquered by the United States.
 After Attu was proclaimed secure, the U.S. forces focused their attention on Kiska, the last enemy stronghold in the Aleutians.
 However, the Japanese managed to evacuate their entire garrison under cover of persistent, thick fog before our landings there 15 August.

-After refitting at Mare Island, the ship next moved to Hawaii where she became flagship of Vice Admiral Spruance commanding the 5th Fleet.
-She sortied from Pearl Harbor 10 November with the main body of the Southern Attack Force of the Assault Force for Operation "Galvanic," the invasion of the Gilbert Islands.
-On 19 November 1943, Indianapolis, in a force of cruisers bombarded Tarawa and next day pounded Makin.
+After refitting at Mare Island, the ship next moved to Hawaii where she became flagship of Vice Admiral Raymond A. Spruance commanding the Fifth Fleet.
+She sortied from Pearl Harbor on 10 November 1943 with the main body of the Southern Attack Force of the Assault Force for Operation Galvanic, the invasion of the Gilbert Islands.
+On 19 November 1943, Indianapolis, in a force of cruisers, bombarded Tarawa and next day pounded Makin.
 The ship then returned to Tarawa and acted as a fire-support ship for the landings.
 That day her guns splashed an enemy plane and shelled enemy strong points as valiant landing parties struggled against fanatical Japanese defenders in an extremely bloody and costly battle.
-She continued this role until the leveled island was declared secure 3 days later.
+She continued this role until the leveled island was declared secure three days later.

-During June, the 5th Fleet was busy with the Marianas assault, raids on Saipan which began with carrier-based planes on the 11th followed by surface bombardment, in which Indianapolis had a major role, from 13 June.
+During June 1944, the Fifth Fleet was busy with the Marianas assault, raids on Saipan which began with carrier-based planes on the 11th followed by surface bombardment, in which Indianapolis had a major role, from 13 June.
 On D-Day, 15 June, Admiral Spruance received reports thata large fleet of battleships, carriers, cruisers, and destroyers was headed south to relieve their threatened garrisons in the Marianas.
 Since amphibious operations at Saipan had to be protected at all costs, Admiral Spruance could not draw his powerful surface units too far from the scene.
-Consequently, a fast carrier force was sent to meet this threat while another force attacked Japanese air bases on Iwo Jima and Chichi Jima in the Bonin and Volcano Islands—bases for dangerous potential enemy air attacks.
+Consequently, a fast carrier force was sent to meet this threat while another force attacked Japanese air bases on Iwo Jima and Chichi Jima in the Bonin and Volcano Islands, bases for dangerous potential enemy air attacks.

 A large base close to the home islands was needed to press the attack, and Okinawa in the Ryukyus seemed ideal for the part.
 To capture it with minimum losses, airfields in southern Japan had to be pounded until they were incapable of launching effective airborne opposition to the impending invasion.